Licensed Yacht BrokersYachts for SaleBLUE TIME - WESTPORT FOR SALE

 Rails

-Hull side rub rails are upper and lower molded composite with 1 1/2" stainless half‑oval strips; all railings are mirror‑polished stainless steel with 1 1/2" round top rails and 1 1/4" round stanchions.
+The hull-side rub rails are realized as upper and lower molded composite elements, each finished with a 1.5-inch stainless steel half-oval rub strip.
+The stainless railings are crafted in mirror-polished stainless steel, featuring 1.5-inch round top rails complemented by a 1.25-inch round stanchion.

 Windows